akjmicro/dclang/README.md

 And also, one has to get used to manipulating the stack such that defined words make sensible, efficient use of the stack.
 It takes some getting used to.
-I direct the user to the internet or books to search for things relating to the fine art of programming FORTH, etc. Everything sadi there applies here.
+I direct the user to the internet or books to search for things relating to the fine art of programming FORTH, etc. Everything said there applies here.

 Anyway, due to RPN, things will look like this, when you do math: